Bandy in the United States

-Bandy in the United States is played mostly in Minnesota.
+Bandy in the United States is played mostly in Minnesota, but has started to grow in Nevada as well.
+The national team regularly plays in Division A of the Bandy World Championships.
+In terms of licensed athletes, it is the second biggest winter sport in the world.
 Bandy is a team sport played on ice with ice skates, a ball, and a curved stick on a large sheet of ice called a bandy field.
 In the United States, the national governing body for bandy is the American Bandy Association (ABA), also called USA Bandy which was established in 1981, the same year it became a member of the Federation of International Bandy (FIB).
 The USA Bandy Hall of Fame is located in Minnesota.

 The American Bandy League is played in Minnesota.
 It is the country's elite-tier of bandy played in the country with the league split into two divisions: Division I and Division II.
 The winner of the US Premier League wins the Gunnar Cup.
 The USA Rink Bandy League organizes the bandy variation known as rink bandy.
 The tournament for rink bandy in the US is the North American Cup.

 In international competition, the country has both a men's and a women's national bandy squad: the United States men's national bandy team, and the United States women's national bandy team.
 The men's United States national bandy team has taken part in the Bandy World Championships since the 1985 tournament.
 The 1995 Bandy World Championship was played at Guidant John Rose Minnesota Oval.
 The United States national men's squad also plays friendlies against Canada in the Can-Am Bandy Cup.

 The United States women's national bandy team has participated in every one of the Women's Bandy World Championships.
 The 2006 and the 2016 women's world tournaments were played in Minnesota.